tejasashinde/study-plan-generator/README.md

 # Study Plan Generator

-**Study Plan Generator** is a agent skill that creates structured, goal-oriented study plans for any subject over a specified time period.
+**Study Plan Generator** is a AI agent skill that creates structured, goal-oriented study plans for any subject over a specified time period.
 It supports both initial plan generation and iterative edits of existing plans, ensuring practical, actionable learning roadmaps.

 ---